 What are the symptoms and signs of the common cold in adults, children, and infants?
 What is the incubation period of the common cold?

 The symptoms of the common cold typically begin two to three days after acquiring the infection (incubation period), though this may vary depending on the type of virus causing the infection.
 Individuals also tend to be most contagious during the first two to three days of having symptoms.
-Symptoms and signs of the common cold vary depending on the virus responsible for the infection and may include the following
+Symptoms and signs of the common cold may also vary depending on the virus responsible for the infection and may include

 - nasal stuffiness or drainage,